sophierobinson/BGOreport/README.md

 All the code used in my 3rd year Project

-plotGeneratedFunction.R
+plotGeneratedFunction.R,
-results for application and histogram plots code.R runEGO.R
+results for application and histogram plots code.R, runEGO.R, functionGenerator.R,
+image.scale.R	and
+lhslike.Rda are the code files used for my Application (Chapter 4)